 The state Senate district that includes Austin and Albert Lea is one of few in Greater Minnesota that Republicans don’t control.

-Four more Minnesotans have died of COVID-19, while the number of confirmed cases is up 545 from Thursday’s count.
+Minnesota Department of Health said Monday that four more Minnesotans have died of COVID-19, while the number of positives is up 1,570 from Sunday’s count.

 The Minnesota Department of Health said Sunday the number of new cases is up 1,680 from Saturday’s count, based on 34,488 new tests.

 Though more than half the state’s population lives in the Twin Cities metro, residents in Greater Minnesota are currently making up a larger share of people dying of coronavirus.

 “Place is becoming a political identity now, ” says the University of Minnesota Duluth’s Cynthia Rugeley.